biodash/biodash.github.io/content/codeclub/S05E05/index.md

 </div>

 Rarely, *readr* will misinterpret column types.
-In that case, it's possible to manually specify the column types: we'll see how to do this next week.
+In that case, it's possible to **manually specify the column types**: we'll see how to do this next week.

 <br>